10 Types of People Who Should Skip Budget Airlines

 Adobe Stock

 Budget airlines attract travelers with cheap fares, but not every passenger ends up saving.
 For some people, the hidden costs, cramped conditions, and strict rules can quickly turn a “deal” into a nightmare.
+If you fall into one of these categories, you might want to think twice before booking the next low-cost flight.

 The Tall Traveler